matedevlab/code-image-generator/README.md

-# Create image form code
+# Create image from code

 The Code Image Generator is a web application that allows users to paste Python code, select a theme, and generate an image from the styled code snippet.
 This tool is perfect for developers who want to share their code in a visually appealing way.